KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 First, it makes implementing support for this extension easier.
 Secondly, it ensures that rendering of the image-based lighting is consistent across runtimes.

-A conforming implementation of this extension must be able to load the image-based environment data and render the PBR materials using this lighting.
+A conforming implementation of this extension must be able to load the environment data and render the PBR materials using this lighting.

+Cubemap environment light images are declared as an array of images in the extension that is placed in the glTF root.
+These images are specified using KHR_texture_ktx extension to reference the source images for the textures used in the environment light extension.

+### Pre Filtering Of Cubemaps

 The environment light is defined by a cubemap, this is to simplify realtime implementations as these are likely to use cubemap texture format.
 Cubemaps shall be supplied without pre-filtered mip-maps for roughness values > 0, pre-filtering shall be done by the client.